4n6nk8s/quals-2023-write-ups/The-Betrayers/README.md

 KEY:
 KFTV-RCFL-VC5W-HX3X
 ```

+> At this point you can reverse the binary and get the flag! or patch the binary to change a IP server with your choice!
+In this step reversing is the main idea so i put a public IP of a reachable server to make the binary send packets when players decice to run it !

+Let's continue:

 Run the binary again and insert that key!
 It seems the binary works!
 I bet this is the responsible binary for the DDoS attack!
 So, I will check the behavior of this binary and open Wireshark while this one is running!